A Park West Gallery exclusive by Morris Shapiro.

-Korean born Charles Lee is a diverse, multi-talented artist with the capability of creating many different types of art from pencil-drawn portraits to tranquil landscapes and arresting abstracts.
-His most recent works are low-relief and richly textured mixed media compositions.
+Charles Lee is a diverse, multi-talented artist with the capability of creating various forms of art, from pencil-drawn portraits to tranquil landscapes, arresting abstracts, and serene musicians.

 Lee gained a following in the 1970s when exhibiting in Hong Kong and Tokyo, and in the 1980s his popularity soared when his art reached the United States.
 Lee’s ability to capture femininity and the spirit of music in three different styles makes him a sought-out artist around the world.READ MORE +

 Growing up in Seoul, Korea, Lee began showing an affinity for art at the young age of 7.
 However, Lee’s father did not approve of his interest in art, so Lee would hide in order to draw.
 In high school, he received his first official artistic honor—a gold medal in an international competition.
 Lee recalls bringing awards for his art home and his father destroying them.

 “I have had many hardships as an artist, but nothing has been able to stop me.
 As long as I have life in me, I will paint,” Lee says.

 Despite his father’s admonishments, Lee went on to major in art at university.
 He held his first show at the age of 23.